 Your loving grandparents may swear by those traditional pressure cookers because of their incredible longevity.
-But now in 2020, it’s not so easy to ignore more than 35 thousand customer reviews on an Electric Pressure Cooker by Instant Pot on Amazon that makes me think which is better electric or stovetop pressure cooker?
+But now, in 2021, it’s not so easy to ignore more than 35 thousand customer reviews on an Electric Pressure Cooker by Instant Pot on Amazon that makes me think which is better electric or stovetop pressure cooker?

 Moreover, this cooking style allows you to take care of other household chores while cooking.
 So, most of the chefs started using this whistling cookware.

 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

-But, they noticed that this whistle sometimes makes their sleeping babies scared and to solve this problem, a new version of pressure cooker has been designed.
-This pressure cooker doesn’t whistle, this cooker never disturbs your little sleeping angels.
+But, they noticed that this whistle sometimes makes their sleeping babies scared, and to solve this problem, a new version of pressure cooker has been designed.
+This pressure cooker doesn’t whistle; this cooker never disturbs your little sleeping angels.

-And as soon as you’ve decided to buy, a puzzling debate appeared.
-This debate is about electric vs stovetop pressure cookers and now you want me to tell you which one you should go for.
+And as soon as you’ve decided to buy, a puzzling debate appears.
+This debate is about electric vs. stovetop pressure cookers, and now you want me to tell you which one you should go for.

 Well, as a mom of little cuties, you should buy an electric pressure cooker.
-More than thirty five thousand wise decisions can never be wrong.
+More than thirty-five thousand wise decisions can never be wrong.
 So, you can also become another happy customer of this fantastic power cookware.

-An electric pressure cooker comes with several peculiar cooking functions, it uses electricity to cook food and takes a bit more time to finish cooking.
+An electric pressure cooker comes with several peculiar cooking functions; it uses electricity to cook food and takes a bit more time to finish cooking.

-On the other side, those traditional pressure cookers produce much pressure, take less time, entertain a chef with it’s whistle while cooking, cheaper in price and can last not for years, but for decades after decades ensuring the same cooking experience.
+On the other side, those traditional pressure cookers produce much pressure, take less time, entertain a chef with its whistle while cooking, cheaper in price, and can last not for years, but for decades after decades, ensuring the same cooking experience.